fulup-bzh/zephyr-binding-sample/README.md

 ## Install Zephyr into a podman toolbx

+If you already have a Zephyr SDK+West+Python>=3.10 environment just directly at chapter 'Building and Running'

 ### create zephyr dev container using toolbx/podman
 ```
    toolbox create --image quay.io/toolbx-images/almalinux-toolbox:9 zephyr